 But as Juan Mata would attest, if you do not fit in Mourinho’s system, you can find yourself surplus to requirements at Stamford Bridge, regardless of potential ability.

-And while Chelsea enter the transfer market for a front man once again, Lukaku just wants to play.
+While Chelsea enters the transfer market for a front man once again, Lukaku just wants to play.

 "They played constantly, always, all the time.
 Games, games, games.
 I just want to be one of them - that is my ambition, I just want to be one of those guys.”